galantelab/sideRETRO/docs/usage.rst

 In order to compare, the resultant VCF file shown these general statistics:

-* 108 lines without headers.
+* 207 lines without headers.
-* A total of 37 non-fixed and distinct insertions of retrocopies.
+* 26 non-fixed and distinct insertions of retrocopies.
-* 21 of them in heterozygosis.
+* 14 of them shared among the two genomes.
-* 7 of them shared among the two genomes.
+* 0 of them in homozygosis.

 .. _run_dck: